 Wondering why nobody had collected the plated meals for service, El Rubio joined us, grabbed the paper from me, and scanned it.

 “What do they want?”
-I said.
+I asked.

 “The hotel, she must close immediately,” said El Rubio.
 “You ‘ave no hopening license.
 All guests pack cases, leave now.”

 “Is this a joke?”
-I said.
+I asked.
 “And what’s an opening license?”

 El Rubio consulted with the officers.
 With each second, he grew more nervous.